HermanL02/Warwick-MSc-CS-Notes/CS933 Image/Video Analysis 2.md

 - measured in feature space
 - if we compare every features, it would be O(n^2) calculation
 # Scoring / correspondence
-## 10 transformation
+## 10 Transformation
 See which is small
 ## Show me find me -demo
 	100 to 60 num
 	Cluster
 # Clustering
-Take distance between
+Use K-means clustering

+# Speeded Up Robust Features
+- Rectification: 矫正: Finds Projection Transformation
+-